+The gross income series refers to income values for which means that neither taxes nor social contributions have been deducted at source.
 The net income series corresponds to the gross income components but the tax at source or the social insurance contributions or both are deducted.

-This income source uses two digit flags and missing is not allowed.
+This income source uses two-digit flags and missing is not allowed.
 The main source should be defined as it is explained in the section of the flags.

-When two digit flags are used, the first digit expresses 'most common source or method' and the second digit expresses 'type of collected value'.
+When two-digit flags are used, the first digit expresses 'most common source or method' and the second digit expresses 'type of collected value'.